mokkabonna/knockout.bindingHandlers.number/README.md

 If the observable on init contains a string then the value inserted into the input will also initially be stripped of any non digit characters.

-When the change event fires on the input, all non numerical characters are stripped and reflected back to the observable.
+When the change event fires on the input, all non digits are stripped and reflected back to the observable.
 If the original value was a string, the reflected value will also be a string.

-If the observable was a number or undefined, then the value inserted in the observable after a change will be parsed to a number.
-(Or set to undefined if the input is empty);
+Empty string when input is empty.

+Otherwise it will be converted to a number and put in the observable.
+If no digits in the input the value will be undefined.

+### valueUpdate

+This binding supports the valueUpdate binding.
+If for instance you use afterkeydown the value of the input will immediately be stripped of non digits and updated to the observable.
+The input will still have the value you typed as long as it has focus.

+## Demo

+There is a demo html in the repo. demo/index.html

+## Dependencies

+- knockout 2.0.0+w
+- jquery 1.8.1

 ## Contributing

 Clone, then run (assuming you have node)

     npm install
+    grunt bower //this is to install all bower packages

 You can now use grunt to run tests, lint etc.